Tips for choosing a PCP

 PCPs are part of your community and are affiliated with the hospitals near you.
 Talk to your friends, neighbors and colleagues.
 Get feedback about the care they’ve received.

 Make sure the PCPs you are considering accept your plan and are accepting new patients.
-While a PCP may participate in Harvard Pilgrim, he or she may not be part of your plan’s specific network.
+While a PCP may participate in Harvard Pilgrim, they may not be part of your plan’s specific network.

 Do you prefer a PCP close to your home or your office?
 Maybe you’d like a PCP whose office staff speak English and Spanish.
 You might also consider things like office hours and appointment wait time.

-The best way to know if a PCP is the right choice is to meet him or her as soon as possible.
+The best way to know if a PCP is the right choice is to meet them as soon as possible.
 Remember, if it doesn’t work out for you, you can change your designated PCP with Harvard Pilgrim at any time.